YianXie/path-finder/README.md

 python manage.py runserver
 ```

-The API will be available at `http://localhost:8000`
+The API should be available at `http://localhost:8000`

 ### Frontend Setup